 How Have the Numbers Shaped Up for World Fuel Services?

-For World Fuel Services, the Most Accurate Estimate is the same as the Zacks Consensus Estimate, suggesting that there are no recent analyst views which differ from what have been considered to derive the consensus estimate.
-This has resulted in an Earnings ESP of 0%.
+For World Fuel Services, the Most Accurate Estimate is lower than the Zacks Consensus Estimate, suggesting that analysts have recently become bearish on the company's earnings prospects.
+This has resulted in an Earnings ESP of -20.59%.

 So, this combination makes it difficult to conclusively predict that World Fuel Services will beat the consensus EPS estimate.

 While calculating estimates for a company's future earnings, analysts often consider to what extent it has been able to match past consensus estimates.
 So, it's worth taking a look at the surprise history for gauging its influence on the upcoming number.

 For the last reported quarter, it was expected that World Fuel Services would post earnings of $0.30 per share when it actually produced earnings of $0.39, delivering a surprise of +30%.

 Over the last four quarters, the company has beaten consensus EPS estimates three times.

 An earnings beat or miss may not be the sole basis for a stock moving higher or lower.
 Many stocks end up losing ground despite an earnings beat due to other factors that disappoint investors.
 Similarly, unforeseen catalysts help a number of stocks gain despite an earnings miss.

 That said, betting on stocks that are expected to beat earnings expectations does increase the odds of success.
 This is why it's worth checking a company's Earnings ESP and Zacks Rank ahead of its quarterly release.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

 World Fuel Services doesn't appear a compelling earnings-beat candidate.
 However, investors should pay attention to other factors too for betting on this stock or staying away from it ahead of its earnings release.